lfeutre/roz/README.rst

 I've been carrying around a set of scripts (written in different languages) for several years which have helped me accomplish various management tasks for engineering teams (and teams of teams).
-This project reflects an attempt to bring those scripts together under a single framework.
+This project reflects an attempt to bring those scripts together under a single framework: `roz`_.

 Dependencies